SerhiiCho/timeago-docs/docs/configurations.md

 :::tip Keep in mind
 The `Lang` field in the `LangSet` struct is the language you want to overwrite.
 If you want to overwrite the translation for multiple languages, you can add multiple `LangSet` structs to the `Translations` field in the `Config`.

+If you provide a language code that is not defined, it will be ignored.
 :::